Miss Missouri

 The Miss Missouri competition is the pageant that selects the representative for the U.S. state of Missouri in the Miss America pageant.

-Ashley Berry of Clinton was crowned Miss Missouri 2024 on June 15, 2024, at Missouri Military Academy in Mexico, Missouri.
-She will compete for the title of Miss America 2025.
+Tabitha Crain of Strafford was crowned Miss Missouri 2026 on June 13, 2026, at Missouri Military Academy in Mexico, Missouri.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 History

 From 1935 to 1970, the Miss Missouri pageant was held in a number of locations, including St. Louis, Kansas City, and Springfield.
 In 1970, the pageant was held for the first time in Mexico, which would become the pageant's home.
 The pageant has been held in Mexico in all following years.

 Missouri has produced one Miss America: Debbye Turner (Miss America 1990).
 Three Miss Missouri pageant winners have won the Miss Missouri USA crown and competed in the annual Miss USA pageant, most notably Miss Missouri 2002, Shandi Finnessey, who won the Miss USA 2004 title and placed 1st runner-up at Miss Universe.
 Sarah French, Miss Missouri 2006, is the only titleholder who has also competed at Miss Teen USA, representing Arkansas.